HeraclesG/ExtensionHotkeySimulator/README.md

 - **Done!**

 ## About the project
-this is a slightly difficult project in extension development.
+In fact, this is a slightly difficult project in extension development.
 Generally, chrome extensions cannot call or access other extensions.
 Only self-developed extensions can communicate in the form of sending and receiving notifications.
 To solve this problem, we used an auxiliary program that supports extension.